Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials: Model Analysis

-The utilization of graph optimization in designing GNNs for homogeneous graphs has been extensively explored and has led to remarkable performance achievements~\cite{zhou2003learning,twirs,bernnet,HF_HL}.
+\textbf{Generalized Heterogeneous Graph Optimization Framework.} The utilization of graph optimization in designing GNNs for homogeneous graphs has been extensively explored and has led to remarkable performance~\cite{zhou2003learning,twirs,bernnet,HF_HL}.
 However, there have been limited efforts to extend the graph optimization framework to heterogeneous graphs.
-Given an $n$-dimensional graph signal $\mathbf{x}$, we consider a generalized heterogeneous graph optimization problem
+Based on the graph optimization framework for homogeneous graphs discussed in Section~\ref{se:3.2}, we introduce a generalized heterogeneous graph optimization problem